hugo-ribaud/bumb-buddy/bumpbuddy/supabase/README.md

 2. Verify that `supabase_realtime` publication exists and includes the `users` table
 3. Run the app and check the Profile screen for the "Realtime: Connected" status

+## Setting Up the Food Safety Database

+The food safety database is a critical feature of the BumpBuddy app, providing pregnant users with information about which foods are safe, require caution, or should be avoided during pregnancy.

+### Database Structure

+The food safety database uses two main tables:

+1. **food_categories**: Organizes foods into logical categories (e.g., Dairy, Seafood, Fruits)
+2. **foods**: Contains individual food items with safety ratings and detailed information

+### Seeding the Database

+To populate the food safety database with initial data:

+1. **Navigate to your Supabase project** and open the **SQL Editor**
+2. **Create a new query** and paste the contents of `migrations/seed_food_safety_data.sql`
+3. **Run the query** to populate the database with common food items

+The seed script will:

+- Create food categories (Dairy, Protein, Seafood, etc.)
+- Add common food items to each category
+- Include safety ratings, descriptions, alternatives, and nutritional information

+### Viewing the Food Data

+After running the seed script:

+1. Go to **Database** > **Table editor**
+2. Select the `food_categories` table to view the categories
+3. Select the `foods` table to view the food items
+4. Verify that the data appears correctly

+### Updating Food Safety Information

+To update food safety information:

+1. Use the Supabase Table Editor to modify existing records
+2. Or create a new SQL script for batch updates
+3. The changes will automatically reflect in the app through Realtime

 ## Testing Realtime

 To test that Realtime is working correctly: